Quality HomeMade Food & Recipes | Love Food Love Life | Live Your Food Fantasy

 For those who do not know about bhatura, it is one of the most popular punjabi dish and is a thick leveled fried indian bread.
 Bhatura is different from Puri in the way dough is prepared and generally bhatura is made from all purpose flour (maida) and not wheat flour.
 Puri and Bhatura taste widely different.

 Though making normal puffed puri, kachori is not new to me, bhatura is something I do not make often.
 Recently a school friend of mine (who lives in US now), said he is visiting UK and will love to eat chole bhature.
 How will I not serve a long time school friend, especially if he coming all the way to UK.

 So guess what?
 I called up mom (as I know she is an expert in making bhatura) and asked her for tips and tricks.
 Once convinced that I can write about it, I am sharing this perfect bhatura recipe.

 Key elements about making bhatura is, dough preparation.
 My recipe is not for instant bhature, but needs to rest the dough for 4 hours.

 Bhatura’s are usually paired with Punjabi Chole.
 If you have not tried that yet, here is my recipe for Chole.

 Below is step by step detailed recipe of making restaurant bhatura at home.

 In a mixing bowl, add all the above ingredients and knead it to a soft dough with the help of lukewarm water.
 Cover it with a wet kitchen towel and keep aside in a hot and dry place for resting for at least 4 hours.

 Divide the dough into equal parts and make round balls of it.
 Roll every Bhatura into circle of 4-5 inch diameter and fry them in hot oil till both side are nice golden.

-Always add yogurt which is at room temperature, and not straight out of fridge.
+Always Add yogurt which is at room temperature, not coming straight out of fridge.